-Step Question Consider 3.4 Identify hazards What could cause transmission of COVID in those settings?
+Step Question Consider Sharing equipment Record keeping, service and program administration tasks 3.4 Identify hazards What could cause transmission of COVID in those settings?
 Is your service open to people who may have been exposed to the virus?
 A working assumption should be that any member of the public, supplier or client entering your workplace may have COVID.
 How many people come in and out?
 And is this daily?
 Weekly?
 Infrequently?
 Can physical distancing be maintained when undertaking activities?
 Are you indoors?
 Is ventilation adequate?
 Is a ventilation inspection required?
+Are you in a position to have ventilation improved if required?
 What is the current prevalence of COVID-19 in the LGAs you are operating in/draw your staff from?
 Who else uses the building or facilities?
 What are their COVID-19 protocols?
 Is physical/social distancing possible in the setting/s?
+Are rapid antigen tests available to screen workers or visitors?
 3.5 What increases the likelihood of transmission?
 Are these hazard factors inherent to your service model?
-Indoors/ transporting people Proximity to people over time (more than 1.5 metres) Large groups of people Vulnerable group / compromised health / age / unknown vaccination status Clients with unpredictable behaviour Work with groups likely to undertake risky behaviours associated with COVID-19 transmission (not isolate, social distance) Activities like singing, chanting, exercising Lack of physical distance Poor ventilation/ unable to open windows, doors Shared space (corridors, toilets, cars, lifts, small offices) Staff moving between multiple service settings Suppliers/deliveries without precautions itep Question Consider Figure 2 : DCJ risk DCI has a risk matrix tool to conside er likelihood and seve rity of risk. matrix for WHS COVID-19 is known to have major and a high or critical risk an and extreme impacts o on life and wellbein ng.
-Based on the m odel below, any risk of COVID-19 exposure m SEVERIT Υ Insignificant No first aid required or no impact on wellbeing.
+Indoors/ transporting people Proximity to people over time (more than 1.5 metres) Large groups of people Vulnerable group / compromised health / age / unknown vaccination status Clients with unpredictable behaviour Work with groups likely to undertake risky behaviours associated with COVID-19 transmission (not isolate, social distance) Activities like singing, chanting, exercising Lack of physical distance Poor ventilation/ unable to open windows, doors Shared space (corridors, toilets, cars, lifts, small offices) Staff moving between multiple service settings Suppliers/deliveries without precautions

+Step Question Consider Consider Figure 2 : DCJ risk DCJ has a risk matrix tool to consider likelihood and severity of risk.
+COVID-19 is known to have major and extreme impacts on life and wellbeing.
+Based on the model below, any risk of COVID- matrix for WHS is known to have major a d a high or critical risk and ng.
+Based on the m odel below, any risk of COVID-19 exposure may SEVERIT Y Insignificant No first aid required or no impact on wellbeing.
 Minor First Aid required or slight impact on wellbeing.
 Moderate Medical treatment required, time off work or moderate impact on wellbeing.
 Major Hospital admission required, significant time off work or substantial impact on wellbeing.
 Extreme Fatality, life threatening injury / illness or permanent disability to one or more persons.
-Almost Certain Expected to occur in most circumstances Low Medium High Critical Critical LIKELIHOOD Likely Will probably occur in most circumstances Low Medium High High Critical 畫 Possible Might occur occasionally Low Medium Medium High High K Unlikely Could happen at some time Low Low Medium Medium High Rare May happen only in exceptional circumstances Low Low Low Medium High Risk Level Required A Action Critical Act now usin g the hierarchy of co High Act today usi ing the hierarchy of c ontrols.
-Medium Act this week using the hierarchy of controls. v of controls.
+Almost Certain Expected to occur in most circumstances Low Medium High Critical Critical LIKELIHOOD Likely Will probably occur in most circumstances Low Medium High High Critical ELIP Possible Might occur occasionally Low Medium Medium High High LIK Unlikely Could happen at some time Low Low Medium Medium High Rare May happen only in exceptional circumstances Low Low Low Medium High Risk Level Required A Action Critical Act now usin g the hierarchy of con High - ing the hierarchy of c - Medium k using the hierarchy th using the hierarchy L Low Act this mon un using the merarch y of controls. ttps://www.coronavirus.o dcj.nsw.gov.au/service e-providers/guide- -to-recovery-and-se ector-support-for-covid d-19-management